zaphosting/docs/docs/vserver-linux-wordpress.md

 ### MySQL Setup

 The next part is performing a first-time setup for MySQL.
-It is recommended to run a secure installation script which ensures that your MySQL server instance remains secure.
+It is recommended to run a secure installation script, which ensures that your MySQL server instance remains secure.
 This is optional but highly recommended.
 You can run this via the `sudo mysql_secure_installation` command.

 This will take you through an interactive setup.
 At first, you will be prompted about password validation.
 We recommend selecting `Y` to ensure only secure passwords in the future are allowed and then selecting either `MEDIUM` via `1` or `STRONG` via `2`.